 How much notice do you need?

 The more notice you can give me, the best chance I have of working around your schedule and mine.
-I also understand that your circumstances may be difficult to predict so I will endeavour to come on short notice.
+I also understand that your circumstances may be difficult to predict so I will endeavour to come on short notice (weekends by pre-arranged appointment only; not ‘on call’).
 Remember that I want to make the process as calm and peaceful as possible.

 How long will the service take?